folio-org/folio-tools/folio-java-docker/openjdk8/README.md

 * The Fabric8 entrypoint script called 'run-java.sh' is also included and is used to start all java-based applications in the Docker container.

-* Intelligent JVM CPU and memory resource allocation based on container resource contraints.
+* Intelligent JVM CPU and memory resource allocation based on container resource constraints.

 The following container runtime configuration information is copied verbatim